JanBricCodera/IOT426-smart-lights/README.md

 ## Data Presentation and Analysis

-The table below shows the operation of signals from the transmitter to the receiver side and ultimately, interprets the received signal.
+The table below shows the operation and interpretation of signals sent from the transmitter(Python) to the receiver side(C).
 ![alt text](https://i.ibb.co/NyQTCSt/table.png "table image")